CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 List all mpc vaults

-Retrieve a list of mpc vault.
+Retrieves a list of mpc vaults.
+This endpoint allows filtering by project ID.

 ### Example